nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: UC08 - Filter flashcards**

+**MSS**

+1. User requests to filter flashcards according to keywords of specified fields.
+1. FlashBack shows a list of flashcards matching keywords of specified fields.

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 1b.
+The input format is invalid.
+  * 1b1.
+FlashBack shows an error message.

+    Use case ends.

+* 1c.
+The keywords of specified fields are empty.
+  * 1c1.
+FlashBack shows an error message.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.